If you have run the numbers for determining the flying star birth chart of your house and find it repulsive with bad feng shui, all is not lost.

 No point spending money on renovations and having to temporarily move out, then ending up with a new feng shui affliction which you have to live with for decades to come.

-There are certain annual feng shui afflictions that you have to factor in when planning your renovation plan and schedule.
+If you are intentionally changing your house’s natal chart from period 8 to period 9, there are certain annual feng shui afflictions that you have to factor in when planning your renovation plan and schedule.

 Construction works will definitely impact the energy in any sector of the house.
 And when negative energy resides in these areas, they can bring misfortune and bad luck.